If you are like the majority of app developers and publishers, the following stats will make you giddy with excitement and make you sweat a little.

 Developers gain access to true real-time pricing data via parallel auctions, increased competition for inventory, server-side management of demand partners, and PMP deals and tools.
 Those that do will be positioned for growth by continuing to leverage existing monetization strategies while easily accessing incremental programmatic revenues.
 Those that don’t may have a hard time playing catch up as mobile continues to attract brand spend.

-No one likes to shake hands with someone with sweaty palms, contact us to find out more about server-to-server in-app header bidding and our mobile monetization solutions.
+No one likes to shake hands with someone with sweaty palms, contact us to find out more about S2S in-app header bidding and our mobile monetization solutions.